RouleThomas/Akizu_Lab/002_scRNAseq/005__Goldberg/labnote.md

 # Save output table for all pathway and cluster
 ## Define the list of cluster types
-cluster_types <- c("Granule",
+cluster_types <- c(  "Granule",
   "MLI1",
+  "PLI23",
   "MLI2",
+  "Bergman",
   "PLI12",
-  "PLI23",
   "Golgi",
-  "Unipolar_Brush",
-  "Purkinje",
+  "UnipolarBrush",
   "Astrocyte",
-  "Bergman_Glia",
+  "Unknown_GranuleMature",
+  "ChoroidPlexus",
+  "Meningeal",
   "Endothelial",
-  "Meningeal",
-  "Choroid_Plexus",
-  "Oligodendrocyte",
-  "Unknown")
+  "Purkinje",
+  "Unknown_Granule",
+  "Ependymal",
+  "Unknown_Stellate")

 ## Initialize an empty list to store the results for each cluster type
 all_results <- list()